Willie7th/BurntOut/README.md

 Burnt Out uses Unity 6 (since it has support for shadow maps on tile maps).
 Follow the usual installation and build steps i.e. `File > Build and Run`.

+When running from source in the Unity editor, start the game from the `Scenes/Title.unity` scene.
+Not doing so can cause some components not to load correctly.

 ## Attributions

 Flame animation loosely based on a tutorial youtube channel Sirhaian, available [here](https://youtu.be/5Mw6NpSEb2o?si=9mpBVNYDVZqXsiVf).